EpitechMouliBot/.github/README.md

 ## Chrome extension
 First, you need to **[install the web extension on Chrome Web Store](https://chrome.google.com/webstore/detail/epitech-mouli-bot/njgkdlhcpojpejgbcfadnmnlphfpcdpi)** (available to all Chromium browsers: Google Chrome, Brave, Opera, Edge...)

+Then, go on [my.epitech.eu](https://my.epitech.eu), open the extension popup and create an account following the instructions.

 > ⚠️ **In order for the bot to work, the extension needs to pick your [my.epitech.eu](https://my.epitech.eu) account infos (cookies).
 When you will create your account, the extension will automatically grab your cookies and send it to our servers.**